Blue Shield of California: Financial

 In 2011, Blue Shield announced that it would cap its net income at no more than 2% of revenue, contingent on approval from the board of directors.
-As of 2019, more than $600 million has been returned to customers and the community a result of the pledge.
+As of 2019, more than $600 million has been returned to customers and the community as a result of the pledge.

 In 2014, Blue Shield of California lost its exemption from California state corporate income tax.
 This information became public in March 2015.
 A claimed recent application of the duck test resulted in the denial of Blue Shield's tax-exempt status.
 This was after "a lengthy state audit that looked at the justification for Blue Shield's taxpayer subsidy."
 Blue Shield holds billions in cash reserves and spends millions in executive pay.
 The organization defended its tax-exempt status, but failed to provide sufficient evidence to California Franchise Tax Board that its actions align with such obligations.
 As a result, Blue Shield became a tax-paying nonprofit.

 In 2020, Blue Shield of California reported $21.8 billion in revenue and $680 million in net income.

+Controversies

+In April 2025, Blue Shield of California notified members that it had shared private health data with Google Ads affecting 4,700,000 individuals.